 When you first time drive your car, you may eagerly want to configure your personal preferences in place.
 Radio stations being the first thing to do!
 There is more than just setting the radio stations.
 There is actual 3 different menus where you can configure settings.
 These 3 places can be found from each display.
-These instructions does not only apply to the e-Boxer but to all current Forester models.
+First is the main dash display between tachometers , second is called as Multi function display (MFD), which can be found from top of the dashboard and then Subaru’s Starlink 8″ display.
+These instructions applies to all current Forester models, including the hybrid Forester.
+Some may say that there is a display clutter!
+Don’t worry, here these displays are explained and you can find the recommended settings too.

 Let’s start with the most important settings.
 At least this was the first thing for me to do.
 Of course I do listen Spotify too very often, which is by the way joy to use via Apple Car Play.
 Radio has its place and moments too.
 Specially during morning when I am driving to work.
 Morning shows are quite nice things to listen.
 First you need to find right station, this can be done using “Show all stations menu” from upper right corner.
 Once you are listening station you would like to have quick access.
 See bottom of the display.
 There is 6 slots available.
 Press any of those slots for few seconds and you have set your first favorite!
 Repeat the process for rest of the stations.